Musicamatics/Queue-Skip-Web3/README.md

 # Queue Skip Web3

 > **⚠️ Proof of Concept / Prototype**
-> This is a functional prototype demonstrating a multi-tenant queue management system with Web3 integration.
+> This is a functional prototype demonstrating a multi-venue queue management system with Web3 integration.
 While most core features are implemented and working, this project is designed for demonstration and development purposes.
 Further development, testing, and security hardening would be needed for production deployment.

-A multi-tenant queue management system with Web3 integration, featuring dynamic QR codes, pass transfers, and blockchain transparency.
+A multi-venue queue management system with Web3 integration, featuring dynamic QR codes, pass transfers, and blockchain transparency.

 **Credits:** Built with ❤️ with AWS Kiro and Claude

 ## 🚀 Features

-- **Multi-tenant Architecture**: Support for multiple venues with configurable features
+- **Multi-venue Architecture**: Support for multiple venues with configurable features
 - **Dynamic QR Codes**: Refresh every 30 seconds with cryptographic security
 - **Hybrid Blockchain Integration**: Database for performance + Solana for transparency
 - **Pass Management**: Allocation, transfer, and redemption with admin controls